 The larger the font, the fewer characters will fit on one line.
-There are also many types of fonts - some are wider, some are narrower - and this is also something to keep in mind.
+There are also many types of fonts - some are wider, others are narrower, and this is also something to keep in mind.

 2. Rethink the role of the sidebar

-The sidebar is a hallmark of blogging that is often overlooked and left as the default position or form.
-This is a mistake.
+The sidebar is a hallmark of blogs that is often overlooked and left in the default position or form.
+This is mistake.

 Most readers almost never use the sidebar.
 According to statistics, the click-through rate for sidebar items is only 1%.

 Why is the sidebar so important?

 The problem is that your sidebar distracts readers, especially new ones.
 When a new reader lands on your post, it takes them 4-5 seconds to decide if it's worth reading.